 While mommy dogs will naturally do this, it doesn’t hurt for the owners to stay close by and help if necessary.

 Some mommy Pug may start to eat away at the umbilical cords and sack.
 This may seem alarming but it isn’t to our dog because they contain nutritional elements that can help the dog.

-When the puppy is free from its sack and is breathing, you can place him or her on the mother Pug’s nipples to start nursing.
+When the puppy is free from its sack and is breathing, you can place him or her on the mother Pug’s chest to start nursing.

 If you suspect your Pug is pregnant, try your best to figure out when your Pug first became pregnant.
 This way, you can prepare and feed her accordingly.

 Giving birth is usually the main concern and most vets and breeders I’ve talked to recommend having a C-section instead of the natural birth since Pugs are small dogs.